- The black mamba is one of the most venomous snakes in the world and is known for its large size and aggressive behavior.

-- Black mambas can grow up to 14 feet in length, but the average size is around 8-9 feet, and they are known for their speed and agility and can move at speeds of up to 12.5 miles per hour.
+- Black mambas can grow up to 14 feet in length, but the average size is around 8-9 feet.

-Although it is widely feared in Africa due to its venom and ability to strike several times at high speeds, it is also exceptionally long.
-So how big is the largest Black Mamba Snake ever recorded?
+It is widely feared in Africa due to its venom and ability to strike several times at high speeds.
+Additionally, it is exceptionally long.
+So how big is the largest black mamba ever recorded?

 The largest black mamba ever recorded was 14 feet, 9 inches in total.
 The king cobra is the world’s largest venomous snake; however, the black mamba is its closest rival in terms of size.
 When it comes to the length of this snake, its tail accounts for about two-thirds of its total length.

-Black mambas can grow to lengths of up to nine feet in the wild, but the average adult’s length is a little over six feet.
+These snakes can grow to lengths of up to 9 feet in the wild, but the average adult’s length is a little over 6 feet.